Test in a live environment

 Installing project dependencies

 Using IronXL, you can export a database table of an Excel file to CSV files, XML files, and even JSON files.
-You can also read data from real Excel files and export to other formats, such as Excel.
-Using IronXL controller, you can convert and stream worksheets, model classes, models, card footers, and even embed colors from Excel exports to different formats.
+You can also read data from real Excel files and export them to other formats, such as Excel.
+Using the IronXL controller, you can convert and stream worksheets, model classes, models, and card footers, and even embed colors from Excel exports to different formats.

 Converting Excel files to CSV format is a common requirement for data processing and exchange.
 Converting CSV files manually can be quite bothersome.
-Here, we will use IronXL to convert an Excel file to a CSV file.
+Here, this tutorial will use IronXL to convert an Excel file to a CSV file.
 The source code below shows how you can easily convert an XLSX file to a CSV file in just a few lines of code.

 using IronXL;